13600 Rock Prairie Road, College Station, TX 77845

 Curfew - 1 to 5 a.m.

-This park was established as part of land negotiations to create a city industrial park.
-The site has a variety of plant and animal species indigenous to this area.
-The park currently offers several miles of trails and provides an excellent opportunity for hiking, cycling, bird watching, equestrian activities and nature study.
+This park was established in 1987 as part of land negotiations to create a city industrial park.
+The site has a variety of plant and animal species indigenous to this area, including the endangered Navasota Ladies.
+The park offers five miles of trails and provides an excellent opportunity for hiking, cycling, bird watching, equestrian activities and nature study.
 In February of 1998, the City of College Station passed the Lick Creek Park Master Plan which established an improved trail system, new entrance drive, parking lot, visitor center and outdoor classroom facilities.